Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Impact of SED modelling on the SOM-based colour-redshift relation

 Table \ref{tab:cell_assignment_variation} shows the fraction of galaxies whose assigned cell in the SOM change with respect to the one assigned with the fiducial model.
 The left-hand column shows the fraction when considering the full sample of $10^6$ galaxies, while the right-hand column shows the case of galaxies belonging to the Rubin-LSST Y10 sample, $i \le 25.3$.
-We apply the Y10 cut based on the $i$-band magnitudes of the fiducial sample in order to always compare the same set of galaxies.
+We applied the Y10 cut based on the $i$-band magnitudes of the fiducial sample in order to always compare the same set of galaxies.
 The Y10 cut selects 191025 galaxies.
-The fractions track the variation in the colour distribution reported in Sect. \ref{sec:impact_on_colours}, with the largest fraction of cell change in the full sample arising from the attenuation laws.
+The fractions track the variation in the colour distribution reported in Sect. \ref{sec:impact_on_colours}, with the largest fraction of cell change in the full sample arises from the attenuation laws.
 Indeed, the \cite{Calzetti2000} and \cite{Cardelli1989} attenuation laws lead to a change of $89.6 \%$ and $88.6 \%$, respectively, in the assigned cells with respect to the fiducial case for the full sample, while for the Y10 cut the values drop to $80.9\%$ and $76.3\%$.
 The AGN prescription also leads to a SOM cell assignment variation, which is less dramatic than the attenuation law case, but still leading to a fraction of cell assignment change of roughly $57\%$ ($\sim 43\%$) variation in the full sample (Y10 sample) when adopting the \cite{Temple2021} AGN templates.
 The fractions are instead lower ($\sim 11\%$) when using only the narrow-line region template.
 The P-$\beta$+ case leads instead to a fraction of cell change of $84.2\%$ for the full sample and $82.2\%$ for the Y10 sample.
-Another SED component that generates a sensible change in the SOM cell assigment is that provided by the removal of the gas component emission, `No gas emission'.
+Another SED component that generates a sensible change in the SOM cell assignment is that provided by the removal of the gas component emission, `No gas emission'.
 Although the effect on the galaxy colours distribution of this component is smaller than other components, such as AGN prescription and dust attenuation laws, the colour change they lead to causes a variation in the SOM cell assignment with respect to the fiducial case of $43.6\%$ for the full sample and $63.1 \%$ for the Y10 sample.
 This is due to the unrealistic galaxy population that this case models, which is consistent with real galaxies only in the case of quiescent objects.
+It is also interesting to note that the variation in the SOM cell assignment is greater for the Y10 sample than for the full sample.
+The reason resides in the $i$-band cut preferentially selecting star forming objects.
+In the full sample there are passive galaxies of which the `No gas emission' actually constitute a good representation of their SEDs, but in the Y10 sample most of them are not included in the magnitude cut.
+Therefore in this latter case we are comparing galaxies with no gas emission against mostly star forming objects who could not be properly model in colours unless gas is added to their SEDs, hence the larger fractional change.